GlitchyByte/red-buddy/README.md

 Just click on it to enable the extension (you should see the skip icon turn white) and your are golden.

-No more manual clicking skip ad, or manually dismiss those pesky trial popups that show up and cut off a portion of the video.
+No more manually clicking skip ad, or manually dismissing those pesky trial popups that show up and cut off a portion of the video.